Fact Check: Michigan's Active Voter Count NOT 8.4 Million, Closer To 7.2 Million, Inactive Registrations Included By Law

 Do Michigan's voter rolls list 8.4 million voters who can cast a ballot, when there are fewer than 8 million voting-age residents in the state?
 No, that's not true: 8.4 million does not accurately reflect the number of active registered voters.
 After removing inactive or canceled voter registrations, there are approximately 7.2 million active registered voters in Michigan, according to the Michigan Department of State.

-The claim appeared in an article (archived here) published by The Daily Wire on October 17, 2024, and titled "Michigan's Voter Rolls List 8.4M Voters.
+The claim was implied by the headline of an article (archived here) published by The Daily Wire on October 17, 2024, and titled "Michigan's Voter Rolls List 8.4M Voters.
 There Are Fewer Than 8M Voting-Age Residents In The State."
 The story started:

 Around 8.4 million people are registered to vote in Michigan, but that's nearly 500,000 more people than the total number of voting-age residents in the state.